raystack/compass/README.md

 ## Requirements

 Columbus is written in golang, and requires go version >= 1.16.
 Please make sure that the go tool chain is available on your machine.
 See golang’s [documentation](https://golang.org/) for installation instructions.
+Columbus is also using [mockery](https://github.com/vektra/mockery) v2.10.0 to generate mocks.

 Alternatively, you can use docker to build columbus as a docker image.
 More on this in the next section.